-The CIT HelpDesk provides support for connecting and registering personally owned-computers on the ResNet (wired) and CalvinStudents (wireless networks).
-The HelpDesk also provides support for ensuring that the computer meets security standards and is running a valid, up-to-date antivirus program (this is provided by the college if you do not already have one).
+The CIT HelpDesk provides support for connecting and registering personally-owned computers on the wired and wireless networks.
+The HelpDesk also provides support for ensuring that the computer meets security standards and is running a valid, up-to-date antivirus program (The HelpDesk will recommend a free solution if you do not have an antivirus program installed).

 We also offer virus/spyware removal and computer diagnostic services.
 Bring your computer down to the HelpDesk if you are having any trouble with your computer.
-We will try our best to fix your computer, but if it involves failing hardware or OS reinstallation, we offer recommendations and service shops in the Grand Rapids area that will help you out.
-Please read over the student computer repair services waiver for a full list of system requirements.
+We will try our best to fix your computer, but if it involves failing hardware or Operating System reinstallation, we offer recommendations and service shops in the Grand Rapids area that will help you out.
+Please read over the Hardware/Software Requirements website for a full list of system requirements.

 back to top

 What software should I have on my computer?

 The following software packages are widely used at Calvin College:

 Virus Protection - It is very important to use and maintain antivirus software.
 Maintenance of your antivirus software includes regularly updating your antivirus definitions.
 You do not have to purchase additional antivirus coverage as Calvin Information Technology does offer recommendations for free antivirus programs.
 In order to register on our wired and wireless networks, the computer must have a valid, updated antivirus program installed.
 If your new computer comes with a trial version, you do not need to purchase a license for that program; you can download one of the our free recommended programs.
 Do not install more than one antivirus program as running more than one antivirus program can slow down the computer and cause problems.